google/WebFundamentals/src/content/en/fundamentals/security/credential-management/save-forms.md

 {% include "web/_shared/contributors/agektmr.html" %}
 {% include "web/_shared/contributors/megginkearney.html" %}

-Keep your registration and sign-in forms as simple as possible.

-Save credentials from sign-in forms so users won't have to sign in again when they return, provided it is safe to do so.

 <div class="attempt-right">
   <figure>
     <video src="animations/credential-management-smaller.mov" style="max-height: 400px;" autoplay muted loop controls></video>
     <figcaption>Save Credentials from sign-in forms</figcaption>
   </figure>
 </div>

+Keep your registration and sign-in forms as simple as possible.

+Save credentials from sign-in forms so users won't have to sign in again when they return.

 To store user credentials from forms: